junrudong/fullstack-hy2020/Part0/Part0_Excercise4.md

     server-->>browser: [{ "content: 'a', date: '2023-01-20T15:35:52.188Z'}, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes containing the updated note
 ```